xaviml/controllerx/CONTRIBUTING.md

 You can use the tool `commitizen` to commit based in a standard.
 If you are in the virtual environment, you can run `cz commit` and answer the questions to commit.

+If the commit adds new functionality or fixes something, please add the changes in the `RELEASE_NOTES.md` file.

 ## Documentation

 [Install Jekyll](https://jekyllrb.com/docs/) and run the documentation locally with: